You may not realize this, but single-vehicle car accidents account for more than half of all fatal car crashes in Los Angeles and elsewhere.

 In any of these cases, seek the legal advice of a Los Angeles car accident attorney to determine liability in your particular case, find evidence of someone else’s negligence or wrongful actions, and obtain compensation for your injuries and damages.

 Hitting a pole on your own doesn’t necessarily mean you’re the only one to blame.
-Consult our attorneys at Law Offices of Howard C. Kornberg today.
+Consult our attorneys at the Law Offices of Howard Craig Kornberg today.
 Call at 310-997-0904 or complete this contact form to get a free initial consultation.